-How Can I Have my Severely Worn Dentition Repaired?
+How Can I Have My Severely Worn Teeth Repaired?

-Mr. M was referred by his orthodontist for a smile makeover (Fig. 1), improving the function of his anterior teeth, which he had flattened (Fig. 2).
-After completion of his orthodontic therapy to realign his front teeth, we hand-crafted new crowns in our in-house laboratory having the right shape to match his lip line, facial pattern, and coloration and translucency.
+Our patient was referred by his orthodontist for a smile makeover after years of grinding had flattened his front teeth (Figs. 1 and 2).
+Once his orthodontic therapy had realigned the front teeth, we rebuilt them with crowns hand-crafted in our in-house laboratory, shaped to match his lip line and facial pattern, with the coloration and translucency of natural enamel (Figs. 3 and 4).

 Fig. 1: Severely Worn Dentition Making Him Self-Conscious